Bitcoin-like cryptocurrency used to buy home in Tukwila, likely a first for Seattle-area market

-After a lot of red tape, a recent college graduate used cryptocurrency assets to buy a home, though everyone from the mortgage company to tax collectors need to be paid in regular U.S. dollars.
+After a lot of red tape, a recent college graduate used cryptocurrency assets to buy a home, though everyone from the mortgage company to tax collectors needs to be paid in regular U.S. dollars.

-In what is believed to be a first for Seattle-area real estate, a young investor has used bitcoin-like cryptocurrency to buy a house in Tukwila.
+In what is believed to be a first for Seattle-area real estate, a young investor has used bitcoinlike cryptocurrency to buy a house in Tukwila.

 The three-bedroom rambler sold Friday for $415,000, and the buyer used a combination of bitcoin cash (a new type of bitcoin) and several other cryptocurrencies for the 10 percent down payment and to help secure a conventional mortgage for the remaining cost of the house.